Back to Kabul

 One of the topics we had to work on was ‘dealing with the past’.
 Working with 8 people from different countries in one group on how we can deal with the past is not such an easy job.
-In most of the cases it is taboo to write about the past or it might not be so secure, or even dangerous.
-In a situation like Afghanistan it is very difficult to write about criminals and the warlords who are in power right now.
-But alas, in our class we never thought about the hows, and which methods we could use to write about our past.
-But now, I don't know what to do with these criminals who are in power and still threatening.
+In most cases, it is taboo to write about the past, or it might not be so secure, or even dangerous.
+In a situation like

 For several days, my heart was wounded.
 I couldn't imagine what happened to Jewish people there.
-But some times it was also very irritating when some of my colleagues were making funny pictures with the commemoration statue of a Jew who died from the severe conditions of living in one of the concentration camps.
+But sometimes it was also very irritating when some of my colleagues were making funny pictures with the commemorative statue of a Jew who died from the severe conditions of living in one of the concentration camps.
 Maybe they had only eyes to look at the statue and the pictures around them.
 Maybe they only have eyes to look but have no heart to feel.
-May be most of us are like this, without doubt.
+Maybe most of us are like this, without doubt.
 Who feels our pains here?
 No one.

-The Neuengamme concentration camp, close to Hamburg in northern Germany brings tears into your heart.
-You cannot believe how brutal and savagely those innocent people were killed.
-May be, this is an example of savageness of a period in history that reminds us to look back, to what has happened in the past.
+The Neuengamme concentration camp, close to Hamburg in northern Germany, brings tears to your heart.
+You cannot believe how brutally and savagely those innocent people were killed.
+Maybe this is an example of the savagery of a period in history that reminds us to look back at what has happened in the past.
 “We can not forget, but we can forgive always”, is a fine quote from Nelson Mandela.

 I hope to make a research-centre to research our past.
 This can also help Internationals because they can learn how many problems we had in our past.
 Unfortunately today, foreign politicians and those people who intend to favour Afghanistan and who are theorizing the construction of an Afghani nation-state don’t see that this will be a completely impossible mission.
 They have the wrong approach.